 Developed by: Jon Kabat-Zinn, professor of medicine emeritus at the University of Massachusetts Medical School

 Best for: MBSR is recommended for those looking for additional support for a number of medical and psychological issues, including anxiety, depression, sleep issues, high blood pressure, cancer, and those facing work, family, or financial stress.
-It is not recommended for people dealing with psychosis, active addiction, or post-traumatic stress disorder.
 To teach MBSR requires a multi-step certification process.

 Research shows: A large body of evidence has accumulated since the program first launched in 1979.
 The first peer-reviewed paper on mindfulness was released in 1982 and demonstrated MBSR helped those dealing with chronic pain.